algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 ## Folders and files

 Now we have to define Alignak itself.
-If you go in folder `/usr/local/etc/alignak/`, you'll see this:
+If you go in the folder `/usr/local/etc/alignak/`, you'll see this:

 ```bash
 cd /usr/local/etc/alignak/